Boruch-Baum/emacs-w3m/README.md

     web site to include cases of URL links with only 'next' / 'previous' in their text strings, not inside their HTML tags.
     * Additional logix to support google search pages' website design.
+  * Improves scrolling behavior at end of page to maintain an entire window-full visible.

 * `bb_tab_move`<sub>[_pr #82_](https://github.com/emacs-w3m/emacs-w3m/pull/82)</sub>
   * Fixes bug that moving a tab more than one position away would swap